HouseElves/kanji_time_public/docs/source/design/packaged_frames.rst

 Kanji Time provides 6 simple implementations for the :class:`RenderingFrame` protocol that model common use cases or demonstrate solving common layout problems as follows.

     Atomic Frames
-        Frames that contain a single type content to be rendered inside one rectangle: ReportLabDrawing, FormattedText, HorizontalRule, and EmptySpace.
+        Frames that contain a single type of content to be rendered inside one rectangle: ReportLabDrawing, FormattedText, HorizontalRule, and EmptySpace.

     SimpleElement Base Frame
         The SimpleElement is a default do-nothing implementation of :class:`RenderingFrame` suitable for deriving custom atomic frames or custom container frames.